jedwards27/Gaggle/goose-team_protocol.md

 Remember:
 - Your communications and task execution occur solely via the MCP server and its set of tools.
 - Adhering to this protocol ensures an efficient, dynamic, and collaborative working environment.
+- When you ask the Human or another agent something, you must then use the `goose-team__agent_wait` tool to wait and poll the recent messages until their answer shows up.
+- If you are Project Coordinator YOU MUST NEVER EXIT
+  - When your outgoing message loop ends, ALWAYS use the `goose-team__agent_wait` tool to wait then check messages and tasks again.